Perturbation analysis of a class of composite optimization problems: Introduction

-where $\Theta$ is a convex subset of $\mathcal{R}^{m}$, represents a special case of the composite optimization problem $(P)$ with $F(x):=(\varphi_{0}(x),\Phi(x))$ and $g(c,x):=c+\delta_{\Theta}(x)$.
-The proposed model $(P)$ provides a comprehensive framework that accommodates a variety of optimization problems, including the linear programming, the nonlinear programming, the nonlinear second-order cone programming, and the nonlinear semidefinite programming, among others.
+where $\Theta$ is a convex subset of $\mathcal{R}^{m}$, represents a special case of the composite optimization problem $(P)$ with $F(x):=(\varphi_{0}(x),\Phi(x))$ and $\tilde{g}(c,x):=c+\delta_{\Theta}(x)$.
+The proposed model $(P)$ provides a comprehensive framework that accommodates a variety of optimization problems, including linear programming, nonlinear programming, nonlinear second-order cone programming, and nonlinear semidefinite programming, among others.
 This unified approach significantly advances the theoretical understanding and practical applications of composite optimization.

 As we know, substantial efforts have been dedicated to studying the stability analysis of solution maps in parameter-dependent optimization problems.
 Numerous monographs have been published that provide conditions to ensure various stability properties of these solution maps.
-The strong regularity, a fundamental concept that originated from the landmark work of \cite{Robinson1980}, is crucial for describing the stability of the solution mapping associated with the following generalized equation:
+Strong regularity, a fundamental concept that originated from the landmark work of \cite{Robinson1980}, is crucial for describing the stability of the solution mapping associated with the following generalized equation: